The Perfect 10-Day Buenos Aires Itinerary for First-Timers

 Day 1 (Friday) – San Telmo

-We are going to start your 10-Day Buenos Aires Itinerary in one of Buenos Aires’ oldest neighborhoods, San Telmo.
+We are going to start your 10-day Buenos Aires Itinerary in one of Buenos Aires’ oldest neighborhoods, San Telmo.
 San Telmo is known for antique sellers and Bohemian vibes.
 San Telmo has two distinct personalities: the weekday super chill side and the weekend feria madness side.
-Both sides are absolutely worth seeing.
+Both sides are worth seeing.
 Today we’ll start with the chill, weekday side.

 Breakfast at Casa Telma